PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 ![How the URL looks](img/ammo-120.png)
 You should see a JSON data response.
 Don't be put off, it's more useful and meaningful than it first appears.

-If you are using Firefox, you will need to install an add-on called [JSONView](https://addons.mozilla.org/en-us/firefox/addon/jsonview/){:target="_blank"} to view JSON data nicely.
-Alternatively, or if you are a Safari user, copy and paste the data into the [Online JSON Viewer](http://jsonviewer.stack.hu/){:target="_blank"}.

 ![JSON response Safari](img/ammo-110.png)

-Having given those alternatives, it might be easier to use Google Chrome, where the returned JSON data will, after a few seconds, display in a nicer way (pretty printing).
+Remember, you may need to install a JSON viewer extension to display the code in a better way.
 ![JSON response Chrome](img/ammo-130.png)